top of page

 Assembled Jig

-The welding jig was a major success, resulting in a chassis accurate to the intended design.
-As we continue to evaluate the manyufactured chassis to our CAD, we took a simple tape measurement of the chassis length, and it was exact to the CAD at 92".
-The tolerance on our previous chassis was about 1-2", whereas the measured tolerance on this new chassis' length is the tolerance of a tape measure.
+The welding jig was a major success, resulting in a chassis with high positional accuracy.
+We took a simple tape measurement of the chassis length, and it was exact to the CAD at 92".
+The tolerance on our previous chassis was about 1-2", whereas the measured tolerance on this new chassis' lengthwas less than 1/32".

 20231203_140228.jpg